Compare business electricity rates

 Or call the experts at Bionic on:

-We can help you compare business electricity rates effectively, so you’ll be able to find great energy deals that suit your and your business.
+We can help you compare business electricity rates effectively, so you’ll be able to find great energy plans that suit you and your business.
 We compare prices across many well-known business energy suppliers.

 But don’t worry, we can help even if you haven’t got this information to hand.
-With our trusted partner Bionic, we can help you find great energy deals.
-Bionic’s experts work with leading energy suppliers to find the right deal for you, whether you’re a barbershop or a bakery.
+With our trusted partner Bionic, we can help you find great energy tariffs.

-Since energy costs are one of the biggest outgoings for a business, it makes sense to know your options and keep comparing to check the latest business electricity deals.
-So why not see if you can get a better deal and save money?
+Since energy costs are usually a big outgoing for any business, it makes sense to know your options and check the latest business electricity rates when your current contract is up for renewal.

-This guide answers the key questions you might have about what to consider when doing a business electricity comparison and switching suppliers.
+We’ll help to answer some of the key questions you might have about what to consider when running a business electricity comparison and switching suppliers.

 Which business energy suppliers do we work with?

-We currently compare 19 business energy providers[1], including familiar providers from the ‘Big Six’ as well as smaller companies that might be able to offer you a great deal on gas and electricity for your business.
+We currently compare quotes from a range of energy suppliers, including big names as well as smaller companies that might be able to offer you a great deal on gas and electricity for your business.

-We work with our trusted partner Bionic to help you find great energy deals.
-Bionic's experts work with leading energy suppliers to find the right deal for you, whether you're a barbershop or a bakery.
+We work with our trusted partner Bionic to help you find great energy tariffs.
+Bionic's experts work with leading energy suppliers to find the right plan for you, whether you’re a barbershop or a bakery.

 What contributes towards the cost of business electricity?

-There are two main charges you should be aware of when comparing business electricity:
+There are two main charges you should be aware of when comparing commercial electricity rates:

-- Unit rate – this is the price you pay for the amount of electricity your business uses.
-It’s given in pence per kilowatt hours (kWh) – so, for example, your unit rate could be 10p per kWh.
+This is the price you pay for each unit of electricity your business uses.
+It’s given in pence per kilowatt hours (kWh).
+For example, your unit rate could be 10p per kWh.

 The CCL changes every year.
 You can see the latest rates on GOV.UK.
-Very small businesses and charities may be exempt from the climate change levy.
+Certain types of businesses may be exempt from paying the Climate Change Levy.

 What are the different business electricity tariff options?